Distinct Motive for the New Testament Church

 The kingdoms of the fallen earth are governed very differently from the kingdom of God.
 Concordant with divine plan, fallen mankind governs on earth by rule of law.
 In contrast, God governs His kingdom by rule of life (zoe).

 The rule of law is reflective of the righteous nature of God.
 He established it on earth to provide a measurable standard of righteousness for fallen mankind (Romans 3:20; 7:7).
-The Apostle Paul stated that rule of law was “not made for a righteous person, but for those who are lawless and rebellious, for the ungodly and sinners, for the unholy and profane….”
+Synonymous with the principle of law or the Adamic law, the rule of law was not provided for the righteous, but for benefit of the fallen or unrighteous.
+The Apostle Paul clarified that “[the rule of] law was not made for a righteous person, but for those who are lawless and rebellious, for the ungodly and sinners, for the unholy and profane….”
 (1 Timothy 1:9).

 Rather than divine law, the citizens of the kingdom of God are governed by the gracious rule of divine life (zoe) (cf. John 14:6; Acts 3:15; 5:20; Romans 5:10, 17, 21; 7:4-6; 7:10; 8:2; 2 Corinthians 3:6; 4:10-11; 5:4; Colossians 3:3-4; 1 John 5:20).
 The practice, movement and growth of the New Testament church on earth does not occur by human obedience to divine command, but by human faith in cooperation with the indwelling, eternal life (zoe) of God in Christ (cf. Romans 1:5; 16:26).
 Characterized by fullness of divine life, the Apostle Paul describes the state of existence in the kingdom of God as “swallowed up by life (zoe)” (2 Corinthians 5:4).